bilgearikk/website/website/versioned_docs/version-acs_cc/project/2025/maria_elena.tudor/index.md

 I managed basic reading from the SD card and sending audio output to a speaker, then I started working on making all the components interact with one another and work at the same time.
 Lastly, I added the buttons.

 ### Week 19 - 25 May
+I worked on being able to go through the playlist of songs as I previously could only listen to one at a time.
+I also handled all the problems that I could find in the code and tried optimising the audio output as much as possible.
+I started working on a case for the project and added new songs.

 ## Hardware